normnXT/note-keeper/README.md

 * The application supports user authentication through Google OAuth 2.0, in addition to traditional email/password login.
 Reference: https://developers.google.com/identity/protocols/oauth2

-* Docker is used as the development environment, with live reloading enabled.
+* Docker is used as the development environment, with live reloading enabled and a persistent database using images/volumes.
 Reference: https://docs.docker.com/

-* User sessions are handled using Express sessions, ensuring a more secure and persistent authentication versus the popular alternative of JWTs.
+* User sessions are handled using Express sessions, ensuring a more secure authentication versus the popular alternative of JWTs.
 Reference: https://expressjs.com/en/resources/middleware/session.html

 * Nodemailer is used as a service for sending emails over SMTP.